-The Porsche 908/01 K Coupé was basically a 907 K with the new 3-litre boxer-8 engine (in 907 2.0 and 2.2 B8 engines were used).
-“K” in the designation stands for Kurz which is “short” in German, meaning the car had short-tail body compared to the LH (“langheck”, long-tail).
+The Porsche 908/01 K Coupé was basically a 907 K with the new 3-litre flat-8.
+“K” in the designation stands for Kurz which is “short” in German, meaning the car had short-tail body compared to the 908 LH (“langheck”, long-tail).
 Although 907 and 908 were similar, there was a visual difference - the 907 had symmetrical front openings and the 908/01 K had asymmetrical.

-While the 908/01 LH had debuted on April 7, 1968 at the Le Mans test day, the 908/01 K debuted 6 weeks later on May 19 at Nürburgring 1000 km race and won it outright.
+While the 908/01 LH had debuted on April 7, 1968 at the Le Mans test day, the 908/01 K debuted six weeks later on May 19 at the Nürburgring 1000 km race and won it outright.
 The victorious drivers were Jo Siffert and Vic Elford.

-On September 15, 1968 another race was held on Hokenheimring and now after two months Hans Herrmann’s 908/01 K was first in front of David Piper’s Ferrari 412P.
+On September 15, 1968, another race was held on the Hockenheimring and this time Hans Herrmann’s 908/01 K was first in front of David Piper’s Ferrari 412P.